Wisdom Works - Spiritual Formation and Moral Psychology / Chasidic Psychology / Kabbalah / etc.

-I teach briefly on Friday nights at 7 PM PST, and then every Shabbat Morning at 10 AM PST (Zoom and Facebook Live).
-At 10 AM, I recite some traditional liturgy and read from the Torah portion and Haftarah (portion from prophets).
-At 10:30 AM, I teach on the weekly Torah portion, focusing on the philosophic, literary and archetypal-psychological dimensions.
-At about 11:15 AM, we return to the traditional liturgy for the closing of Shabbat morning observance.
+I teach briefly on Friday nights at 7 PM PST, and then every Shabbat Morning at 9 AM PST (Zoom).
+At 9 AM, I recite some traditional liturgy and read from the Torah portion and Haftarah (portion from prophets).
+At 9:30 AM, I teach on the weekly Torah portion, focusing on the philosophic, literary and archetypal-psychological dimensions.
+At about 10:15 AM, we return to the traditional liturgy for the closing of Shabbat morning observance.

 Please subscribe to our synagogue email list for the most updated information.